CodeDmitry/CPS633-Assignment2-2/README.txt

+SUMMARY:
+   part2.rar: a NodeJS console application demonstration the formula, FRR, FAR, and EER. index.html: an offline web application demonstrating RBAC; it has some interesting work regarding part2 but these parts
+        are merely there as a proof of concept.

 files:
     part2.rar: a NodeJS console application demonstrating the formula, FRR, FAR, and EER. index.html: the standalone html webpage that hosts our modules.